A PB, +50% on a ride and a trip to the velodrome

-I’m frustrated that I didn’t manage to get each kilometre under 5 minutes, but I’m really pleased with my pace for the last km.
+I’m frustrated that I didn’t manage to get each kilometre under 5 minutes.
+However, I’m really pleased with my pace for the last km.

 This has led to my RunBritain handicap decreasing to an all-time low of 16.6.
 I am so happy that I am on peak form… and I still feel that I can achieve more.

-As soon as I finished running, I had to change and get myself up to University of Southampton as I had signed up for a #thisgirlcan / SURC (Southampton University Road Cycling Club) bike ride.
+As soon as I finished running, I had to change and get myself up to the University of Southampton.
+I had signed up for a #thisgirlcan / SURC (Southampton University Road Cycling Club) bike ride.

-When I arrived, my friend Roelie was already there waiting with another cyclist.
-I had chosen to wear a new pair of cycling tights that I have never tried before (some 3/4 length Castelli ones).
+When I arrived, my friend, Roelie, was already there waiting with another cyclist.
+I had chosen to wear some 3/4 length Castelli cycling tights that I have never tried before).
 I had been worried that I would be too cold, but the sun had come out and with a fleecy long-sleeved jersey and a very cosy cycling jacket on I was overheating.
 Soon 4 other girls turned up and we discussed the planned route.
-Although the initial idea had been to do 30 miles, a 45 mile route was suggested.
+Although the initial idea had been to do 30 miles, a 45-mile route was suggested.
 I’ve not cycled much recently, but as I’m going to be doing 60-70 miles a day soon, I thought it would be good training.